EstrelaBet/stelar-afilliate-docs/README.md

 }
 ```

 This token is valid for 86400 seconds, wich means one day.
 After it, you shall authenticante again to generate another bearer token.
-This token is used to list estelar rounds.
+This token is used to list stelar rounds.

 ## List rounds